tombye/trexit/_posts/2017-11-02-starting-the-francigena.markdown

 ## What to get before you start

-We decided we needed a pilgrim passport and a guidebook before we started the Via Francigena..
+We decided we needed a pilgrim passport and a guidebook before we started the Via Francigena.

 ### Pilgrim passports